Henkjan1110/intro-programming-website/data/week1/4-reading-input.md

 }
 ```

 More precisely, input is read with the `scanner` tool's `nextLine()` reading method.
 The call `scanner.nextLine()` is left waiting for the user to write something.
 When user writes something and presses enter, the provided string is assigned to a the string variable `message`.
 The program is then able to reference the variable `message` later on, for instance to print the message.
 If you are running a program like this, you should enter a message in the console as if you were the user.
-The `reader.nextLine();` command reads the user's input and *returns* a string.
+The `scanner.nextLine();` command reads the user's input and *returns* a string.
 If we then want to use the string in the program, it must be saved to a string variable -- `String message = scanner.nextLine();`.
 A value saved to a variable can be used repeatedly.

 <programming-exercise name='Message'>